raspberrypilearning/lineup/en/step_4.md

 [[[generic-scratch-coordinates]]]

 - To begin with you'll need to create a new block called `generate positions` for your sprite.
 The block will need to have two 'number input' parameters.
 Call the two parameters `rows` and `columns`.
+The values of these parameters will define how many rows and columns your grid will have.

 	![generate positions block](images/script_1.svg)